kennycason/chatgpt/README.md

-### 3. Using the programming language PROCESSING (java mode), write john conway's game of life and then simplify the code and remove code comments
+### 3. "Using the programming language PROCESSING (java mode), write john conway's game of life and then simplify the code and remove code comments"

 [Video](https://v.usetapes.com/h4XFbxRH9F)